In response to COVID-19, we are now offering phone, online and in person services.

 - Sunday: Closed

-headspace Miranda is operated by Aftercare.
-All headspace services are funded by the Australian Government Department of Health.
+headspace Miranda is operated by Stride.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central and Eastern Sydney (EIS Health Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.